jordan7186/jordan7186.github.io/_posts/2022-10-08-Revisiting_SSL.md

 From this plot, we also observe some characteristics:

 - The effect of alpha is consisent with that of Figure 1.
 - The plot also shows the performance of only using the feature information of Cora by training a two-layer MLP model.
-Although the performance is not that bad (considering only using a part of the model + simple model), [1] still outperforms.
+Although the performance is not that bad (considering only using a part of the model + simple model), (Zhou et al., 2003) still outperforms.
 This implies that the neighbor information is more vital than the node feature information.

 Additionally, we can plot the asymtotic behavior of the iteative algorithm:

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/blog1_3.jpg" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="/assets/img/blog1_3.png" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">